ShonBC/task_level_planning_group_1/README.md

 To run this program you must have python3 installed as well as be able to run the planning program tool PDDL.

 Both *.ppdl files in 'planning' folder should be placed in the same folder as the popf3-clp execution file on your computer before running this program.
-Modules that need to be imported are:

-import subprocess
+Modules that need to be imported are:   import subprocess

-To run the program from your computer, go to the 'main.py' and modify the variables input_file_path, output_file_path, and planner_folder as below:
+To run the program from your computer, go to the 'main.py' and modify the variables input_file_path, output_file_path, and planner_folder as in the example below:

 Absolute path to the PDDL problem file: